 KKR & Co.
-(KKR), the New York-based private-equity firm run by Henry Kravis and George Roberts, expects a “real opportunity” in Spain and plans to invest in countries or regions where most investors avoid.
+(KKR:US), the New York-based private-equity firm run by Henry Kravis and George Roberts, expects a “real opportunity” in Spain and plans to invest in countries or regions where most investors avoid.

 All but two or three large banks in Spain face difficulties, Kravis told reporters Singapore, and companies can’t get capital.
 Spain’s economy contracted for a fifth quarter, adding pressure on Premier Mariano Rajoy to seek more European aid even as the euro area’s fourth-largest economy met a bill-sales target.

 “That creates a real opportunity for us because we will go in and say look we’re perfectly happy, willing to buy the asset off your bank or because a company can’t get financing, be it equity or debt financing,” he said.
 “We see that as an opportunity because we’ll be there.”

 The country’s bonds have declined since European Union leaders last week failed to discuss further aid for the nation at a Brussels summit.
 Rajoy has struggled to trim a 2011 budget deficit that was more than three times the EU limit, after the country’s deepening recession pushed the jobless rate over 25 percent, sapping demand and tax revenue.